 This phase consists of a release of calcium and phosphate in the bloodstream.
 PTH influence the bone cells to gradually break down the bone to release these minerals when necessary.
 The process takes days and even weeks, and it usually occurs when the calcium levelsin the blood drop to dangerous levels.

 It is estimated that around 10% of all the calcium you get from food is lost through urine.
 When the blood calcium levels drop, the parathyroid glands release a lot of PTH to make the kidneys reabsorb some of the calcium in the urine.
 At the same time, PTH can also improve the release of phosphate in the urine, eliminating it from the body at a greater rate.

 4. Improving Calcium Absorption in the Gut

 Calcium gets absorbed better in the presence of vitamin D. When the calcium levels are low, the PTH transforms some 25 hydroxycholecalciferol into 1.25 dihydroxycholecalciferol.
-This hormone is a better version of vitamin D and it will absorb more calcium found in the stomach and intestines.
+This hormone is a better version of vitamin D and will absorb more calcium in the stomach and intestines.

 What Are the Normal Levels of PTH In the Blood?